 General Remarks

-The department is inter-denominational and seeks to explore the excellence of various traditions of sacred music.
+The program is inter-denominational and seeks to explore the excellence of various traditions of sacred music.
 The faculty have wide experience and expertise in such traditions as Anglican, Lutheran, Methodist, Presbyterian, Reformed, Roman Catholic, Synagogue and Temple, and others.

 The curricula at both undergraduate and graduate levels aim, on the one hand, to explore how familiar tradition can be blended with unfamiliar contemporary creativity in choral, congregational, and instrumental music for worship and, on the other hand, to provide a balanced study of theoretical matters and practical concerns.
 Technique, repertoire, and performance practice are therefore considered with theology, Biblical and post-Biblical religious history, and the development and practice of liturgy and worship.

-Underlying all the offerings of the department is the understanding that sacred music is neither an optional extra nor merely a spiritual entertainment within the service of the church.
+Underlying all the offerings of the program is the understanding that sacred music is neither an optional extra nor merely a spiritual entertainment within the service of the church.
 It is rather an essential part of the liturgy and worship and therefore must have integrity and quality appropriate for its twin functions of carrying the Word of God to us, and our words of praise to God.

 Sacred Music Lab